Dr James W.E. Smith

 Biography

-James is a Fellow of the Royal Astronomical Society and the Royal Historical Society.
-He is also engaged in various professional organisations, projects, associations and research groups in the UK, USA, Australia, and Japan.
-One of these projects is the international ‘Corbett 100 project’ that James pioneered and marks the centenary of the death of historian, strategist, and philosopher of seapower and maritime strategy Sir Julian Corbett (1852-1922).
+James actively contributes to the various research groups, centres and themes at King's.
+He continues to be a founding member of the Wargaming Network, which aims to advance the theory and application of wargaming as a method of inquiry and as a method of learning and teaching.
+He is also engaged in various professional organisations, projects, associations and research groups in the UK, USA, Australia and Japan.
+One of these projects is the international ‘Corbett 100 project’ that James pioneered and marks the centenary of the death of historian, strategist, and philosopher of seapower and maritime strategy Sir Julian Corbett.

 Research interests

-- The development of strategy, strategic thought, strategic theory (Major/Minor Inc. Applied History), strategic policy and doctrine
+- The development of strategy, strategic thought, strategic theory, the art of war (Major/Minor Inc. Applied History), strategic policy and doctrine

-- The theory and development of maritime strategy
+- The theory, development and practice of maritime strategy

 - National Strategy, National Defence Strategy, National Security Strategy